-- A “soft” copy of the manuscript or conference abstract on a new, never before used Compact Disk, labeled with the student’s full name, title of submission, campus and home telephone numbers, and email address.
-Computer files submitted as attachments to email correspondence will not be accepted.
+1.) a “soft” copy of the manuscript or conference abstract on a new, never before used compact disk or flash drive, labeled with the student’s full name, title of submission, campus and home telephone numbers, and email address.

 Publication Requirements for Article Manuscripts